phantom-pavlova/qaaab/README.md

 qaaab batch
-- width (ie largest dimension) resized to 800, for current and subdirectories, NAME is always 800
+- width (ie largest dimension) resized to 1024, for current and subdirectories, only jpg + png, only one cpu